fullon-labs/flon.whitepaper/fullon.whitepaper.md

 **FullOn** as a web3 platform empowers mission-critical decentralized application and services.
 DAPPs especially those who received **FullOn**’s capital support are encouraged to allocate aside at least 20% their services fees to buyback and burn `$FLON` tokens to create the deflation effect.
 That means more DAPPs to be deployed and used, more `$FLON` tokens are to be burnt.
 After the mining reserve has been exhausted, gas fees will be charged for each transaction to be submitted on-chain and 50% of the gas fees in the form of `$FLON` tokens will be burnt and the rest 50% goes to the miners (the percentage for burning can be modified throught DAO governance) .

+## Inflation

+By default there will be no plan of inflation of the total supply except mining for new tokens within the minng reserve allocation.
+However, when necessary, especially after exchausting the mining reserve, it may be decied by the FullOn DAO governance body to inflate the supply to meet the new enviornment demands.

 # 07. Governance

 Like many other blockchain projects, **FullOn** started as a centrally governed project both from technological and economic perspectives.
 As the project gets into later stages, **FullOn** will be governed by decentralized autonomous organization or DAO and become fully decentralized.